-- B. Meets the American Society of Addiction Medicine (ASAM) Level 1 WM Ambulatory Withdrawal Management without Extended On-Site Monitoring admission criteria as defined in The ASAM Criteria, Third Edition, 2013. - C. Who is 18 years of age and older.
+- Has a substance use disorder (SUD) diagnosis as defined by the current DSM-5 Α. edition, or any subsequent editions of this reference material; AND - Meets the American Society of Addiction Medicine (ASAM) Level 1 WM В. Ambulatory Withdrawal Management without Extended On-Site Monitoring admission criteria as defined in The ASAM Criteria, Third Edition, 2013.

-I. Admission Criteria
+II.
+Admission Criteria

-- A. Due to the nature of this crisis service, a Comprehensive Clinical Assessment (CCA) is not required before admission to Ambulatory Withdrawal Management without Extended On-Site Monitoring services. - B. The physician or physician extender shall conduct an initial abbreviated assessment and physical exam, including a pregnancy test as indicated, to establish medical necessity for this service and develop a service plan as part of the admission process. - C. The initial abbreviated assessment (Reference 10A NCAC 27G .0205(a)) must consist of the following information: - 1. the Member's presenting problem; - 2. the Member's needs and strengths; - 3. a provisional or admitting diagnosis; - 4. an ASAM level of care determination - 5. a pertinent social, family, and medical history; and - 6. other evaluations or assessments. - D. Within three (3) calendar days of the admission, a comprehensive clinical assessment (CCA) or diagnostic assessment (DA) must be completed by a licensed professional to determine an ASAM level of care for discharge planning.
+- Due to the nature of this crisis service, a Comprehensive Clinical Assessment (CCA) and Diagnostic Assessment (DA) is not required before admission to Ambulatory Withdrawal Management without Extended On-Site Monitoring services. - В. The physician or physician extender shall conduct an initial abbreviated assessment and physical exam, including a pregnancy test as indicated, to establish medical necessity for this service and develop a service plan as part of the admission process. - C. The initial abbreviated assessment (Reference 10A NCAC 27G .0205(a)) must consist of the following information: - the Member's presenting problem; - 2. the Member's needs and strengths; - 3. a provisional or admitting diagnosis; - 4. a pertinent social, family, and medical history; and - other evaluations or assessments. - The program physician or physician extender can bill Evaluation and Management D. codes separately for the admission assessment and physical exam. - Within three (3) calendar days of the admission, a comprehensive clinical assessment E. must be completed by a licensed professional to determine an ASAM level of care for discharge planning.
 Information from the abbreviated assessment is utilized as a part of the current comprehensive clinical assessment.
-Relevant diagnostic information must be obtained and documented in the treatment or service plan. - E. The program physician or physician extender can bill Evaluation and Management codes separately for the admission assessment and physical exam. - F. The licensed clinician can bill separately for the completion of the CCA or DA.
-Any laboratory or toxicology tests completed for the CCA or DA can be billed separately.
+Relevant diagnostic information must be obtained and documented in the treatment or service plan. - Evaluation and Management CPT codes, the comprehensive clinical assessment, F. individual therapy, laboratory tests, and toxicology tests are billed separate from the Ambulatory Withdrawal Management without Extended On-Site Monitoring service.

-II.
+III.
 Continued Stay and Discharge Criteria

-- A. The Member meets the criteria for continued stay if any ONE of the following applies: - 1.
-The withdrawal symptoms have not been sufficiently resolved to allow either discharge to a lower level of care or safe management in a less intensive environment; OR - 2.
-The CIWA-Ar score (or other comparable standardized scoring system) has not increased or - B. The Member meets the criteria for discharge if any ONE of the following applies: - 1.
-The withdrawal signs and symptoms are sufficiently resolved so that the Member can participate in self-directed recovery or ongoing treatment without the need for further medical or nursing withdrawal management monitoring; - 2.
-The signs and symptoms of withdrawal have failed to respond to treatment and have intensified (as confirmed by higher scores on the Clinical Institute Withdrawal Assessment for Alcohol Scale, Revised (CIWA-Ar) or other comparable standardized scoring system) indicating a need for transfer to a higher level of care; - 3.
-The Member is unable to complete withdrawal management at Level 1 WM, indicating a need for more intensive services: OR - 4.
+- The Member meets the criteria for continued stay if any ONE of the following applies: - The withdrawal symptoms have not been sufficiently resolved to allow either 1. discharge to a lower level of care or safe management in a less intensive environment; OR - The CIWA-Ar score (or other comparable standardized scoring system) has 2. not increased or decreased. - The Member meets the criteria for discharge if any ONE of the following applies: В. - The withdrawal signs and symptoms are sufficiently resolved so that the Member can participate in self-directed recovery or ongoing treatment without the need for further medical or nursing withdrawal management monitoring;

+- 2. The signs and symptoms of withdrawal have failed to respond to treatment and have intensified (as confirmed by higher scores on the Clinical Institute Withdrawal Assessment for Alcohol Scale, Revised (CIWA-Ar) or other comparable standardized scoring system) indicating a need for transfer to a higher level of care; - 3.
+The Member is unable to complete withdrawal management at Level 1 WM, indicating a need for more intensive services; OR - 4.
 The Member or person legally responsible for the Member requests a discharge from the service.